Waterlog1/Waterlog1/README.md

 - 👋 Hi, I’m @waterlog1
-- 👀 I’m interested in learning to code and further develop my knowledge in the space
+- 👀 Keen to keep learning and growing in the space.
-- 🌱 I’m currently learning HTML/CSS and Python
 - 💞️ I’m looking to collaborate on all types of projects
 - 📫You can reach me via direct message
 - Let's go!